 You could say a lot of things about AWS, but among the cloud platforms (and I've used quite a few) AWS takes the cake.
 It is logically structured, you can get through its documentation relatively easily, you have a great variety of tools and services to choose from [from AWS itself and from third-party developers in their marketplace].
 There is a learning curve, there is quite a lot of it, but it is still way easier than some other platforms.
 I've used and abused AWS and EC2 specifically and for me it is the best.

 OpenNebula is a cloud computing toolkit which is used to manage heterogeneous distributed datacenter infrastructures.
 And it controls a data center’s virtual infrastructure to build private, public as well as hybrid implementations of IaaS.
-Source: 12 months ago
+Source: about 2 years ago

 DigitalOcean - Simplifying cloud hosting.
 Deploy an SSD cloud server in 55 seconds.